devrev/analytics-codegen/wbgs/wbg-fix-3.md

 # Widget Building Guide

-This guide explains how to create widgets using the JSON editor.
-The widget configuration comprises of data sources, visualizations, and how data should be processed and displayed.
+This guide explains how to create widgets with the JSON editor.
+The configuration of the final widget comprises of data sources, visualizations, and how data should be processed and displayed.
 This ultiamtely creates a JSON file to generate a widget in the UI.

-The process is as follows:
+The process of widget-generation is as follows:
 First, the user will provide you the base SQL query and table schemas.
-The table schemas correspond to the tables within the SQL query that either joins multiple tables, or filters them based on aggregate functions or some kidn of grouping.
+The table schemas correspond to the tables referenced within the SQL query.
+The query either joins multiple tables, or filters them based on aggregate functions or some kind of grouping.
 Use this file to create the final JSON file for the widget, but first...
-Take a look at the other files to generate sub-parts of the final JSON, including:
+Take a look at the other files to generate sub-sectinos of the final JSON, including:
-Data source, including dimensions, measures, and datasets specified in the schemas provided, and the base query.
+Data source, which includes dimensions, measures, and datasets specified in the schemas provided, and the base query.
-Visualization and layout, with information about the visualization type and settings for each sub-widget.
+Visualization and layout, with information about the visualization type and settings/configuration for each sub-widget.

 ## Widget Configuration Structure

 A widget is configured of several key sections:

-- Data Sources
+Data Sources
-- Layout
+Layout
-- Sub Widgets
+Sub Widgets
-- Visualization Settings
+Visualization Settings

-A widget configuration MUST follow this top-level structure:
+A widget configuration should follow this structure at the top-level:

 {
 "data_sources": [ // MUST be an array